brainhackorg/brainhack_cloud/content/en/tutorials/vm.md

 ![image](https://user-images.githubusercontent.com/4021595/157350315-ee920db6-0bf2-45de-9dd3-3f96c9bbc8fc.png)

 {{% alert title="Warning" color="warning" %}}
-Make sure to generate the key pair via `ssh-keygen` in the cloud shell (or in your local shell).
-The option `generate a key pair for me` does not work and results in a Permission denied (publickey,gssapi-keyex,gssapi-with-mic) error.
+If you chose the option `generate a key pair for me` you need to change the permission on the file after downloading (chmod 600 *.key) - otherwise it will result in a Permission denied (publickey,gssapi-keyex,gssapi-with-mic) error triggered by `Load key "*.key": bad permissions`
 {{% /alert %}}

 ### Disk size